 [Section 25A inserted by No. 13 of 1906 s.
 14 (as amended by No. 40 of 1957 s.
 8 and 21).]

-26. Application of doctrine of “apparent possession”
+26. Application of doctrine of apparent possession

 Until the expiration of the time, or extended time, for registration of any bill of sale, and so long as such bill of sale continues to be registered hereunder, the chattels comprised in any bill of sale shall not be deemed to be in the possession, order or disposition of the grantor within the meaning of any Act relating to bankruptcy or insolvency for the time being in force.